Friday, April 28, 2006

 Just keep in mind that once the plants reach maturity, it doesn't take long for them to bolt and flower.
 But of course if you allow some of them to go to seed, your next crop will most likely sow itself.

-To add another kind of zip to her salads, I suggested Stacey try growing some radishes.
-These are easy to start from seed and are, again, ready to eat in less than a month.
-There are dozens of interesting heirloom varieites available--from mild to pungent--in all shapes and sizes.
 If you're only going to pick one, I recommend going with Easter Egg.
-Baker Creek describes them as "a beautiful mix of colors that includes shades of purple, red, and white.
-Mild and delicious flavor, fun to grow, and perfect for mixed bunches of radishes."
+Baker Creek describes them as a beautiful mix of colors that includes shades of purple, red, and white.
+Mild and delicious flavor, fun to grow, and perfect for mixed bunches of radishes.
 I grew them and found every word to be true.

 Several years ago I read an article about Chez Panisse restaurant in Berkeley, California.
 To this day, the only part I clearly remember about it involved a radish.
 Apparently one diner was slightly shocked to discover that the first course of their $75 prix fixe dinner at this incredibly famous restaurant was a plain, fresh radish served on a small plate.
 Then they tried it and were astounded by the flavor.
 Sometimes it's funny what memories stick with us.
 And I bet that person will never forget their first real taste of a radish.
-(Interesting coincidence: I just looked up the Chez Panisse website so I could link to it here, and one of the categories listed on the homepage is The Delicious Revolution, about Alice's desire to bring edible education to schools.
-The logo?
-An illustration of a radish!)

 Vickie at The Moveable Feast in Virginia also wanted to know about growing lettuce in containers in areas that don't get much sunlight.
 Most vegetables (even tomatoes and peppers) require just 6 hours of direct sun a day.
 Lettuce and arugula can thrive in less than that, and they can even be grown in dappled sunlight or shade.
 The arugula in my greenhouse (along with the chard and beets) receives only filtered light, and, as you can see, it has flourished.

-You can grow lettuce and arugula in virtually any kind of containers--5-gallon buckets, wooden wine or whiskey half-barrels, even large flower pots.
+You can grow lettuce and arugula in virtually any kind of containers: 5-gallon buckets, wooden wine or whiskey half-barrels, even large flower pots.
 However, you don't need two feet of soil depth to grow lettuce, so something shorter and larger would be ideal, such as the plastic commercial bus tubs used in restaurants to hold dirty dishes.
-I even have one that has large holes in the bottom and fits into another, slightly larger tub--built-in drainage.
+I even have one that has large holes in the bottom and fits into another, slightly larger tub—built-in drainage.
 (Look for them at restaurant supply houses.)
-A plastic dishtub would work, too, or even a (new) plastic cat litter box.
+A plastic dish tub would work, too, or even a (new) plastic cat litter box.

 All of these are a nice rectangular shape and should be plenty deep.
-And they are small enough that you can pick them up and move them around--either into or out of the sun.
+And they are small enough that you can pick them up and move them around—either into or out of the sun.
 Remember: heat is the enemy of lettuce so you want to keep it cool.
-Even a few days in the upper 80s or 90sF can turn your whole crop into bitter greens.
+Even a few days in the upper 80s or 90s can turn your whole crop into bitter greens.
 They will look fine but suddenly taste terrible.
 This is very, very depressing.
 Click here to read my previous post about shading lettuce and other plants.

 My pal Amy, who recently moved into a new house with a large yard and went slightly crazy with the seed catalogs, wanted to know what types of lettuce she could grow in Pensacola, Florida.
 To win the battle against bitter lettuce, another thing you can do is choose varieties that are on the small side, such as Tom Thumb Butterhead (one of my favorites).
-Again, from the Baker Creek catalog: "An heirloom lettuce that dates to the 1850s.
+Again, from the Baker Creek catalog: An heirloom lettuce that dates to the 1850s.
 It makes small cabbage-like green heads, only 3"-4" across.
-Very tasty, a winner for classy markets!"
-Also seek out varieties that say "heat tolerant" and "slow to bolt."
-Baker Creek says that Mignonette Bronze (an 1898 heirloom I have grown and like) is "excellent for hot and tropical weather" and "a superb type for the hot parts of the country."
-Little Gem delivers two for one: this "very small, green, romaine-type [is] a superb heat tolerant variety that is sure to please!"
+Very tasty, a winner for classy markets!

 Baker Creek sells over two dozen varieties of lettuce in packets of 700 seeds for $1.25 to $1.50 each.
 Pinetree Garden Seeds (another of my favorite companies that offers much more than just super seeds) offers several kinds of lettuce (including a few of their own special mixes) in packets that contain 500 seeds for just 60 to 95 cents each.
 I discovered High Mowing Organic Seeds after I was already seed set this year, but I have heard good things about them from other gardeners.
 The same goes for Seeds From Italy.